 - Mid-America Organic Association — Lists news, events, resources and a buyer's guide for organic products in Missouri

-- Missouri Farmers Market Directory — Search for the Missouri farmers market nearest you
+- Show Me Food(opens in new window) — Search for the Missouri farmers market nearest you

 - Farmers Market Online — Market your home-crafted and home-grown products online